CEED/libCEED/examples/fluids/index.rst

   \bm{\dot q}(\bm q) = \sigma \bm q + \bm z

 in terms of :math:`\bm z` from prior state and :math:`\sigma > 0`,
 both of which depend on the specific time integration scheme.
-We split the implicit and explicit terms as follows:
+We split the time integration scheme into implicit and explicit parts where the implicit terms is given in what follows.

 .. math::
    :label: eq-swe-implicit-part